Come chat with us and we will get back to you as soon as possible!

-What is MongoDB?
+What Is MongoDB?

-Prerequisites for Installing MongoDB on Ubuntu
+Prerequisites for MongoDB Installation on Ubuntu

 We recommend using the latest operating system to ensure compatibility and security.
 However, the steps to install MongoDB on Ubuntu 20.04 or other versions are similar.